apache/cordova-medic/README.md

 The DB ref from this document is used as the SHA for the test and is what is recorded in mobilespec_results or build_errors

-The various test runners are configured to report a fail/pass by device and the buildbot display will report FAIL if any test on any device fails.
+The various test runners are configured to report a fail/pass by device and the buildbot display will report FAIL if any test on any device fails. every command has a link to its output o the main display.
+When a mobile spec test completes, there is a link to the test result written to the output log.

 #Current Test Configuration
-- three slaves are configured (Android, iOS and common) Android and iOS wil only run a single test at a time.
+- Two slaves are configured (Android and iOS) Android and iOS wil only run a single test at a time.
 - Tools (Coho, CLI, test system) always build from the master branch
 - Changes to tooling or the test scripts will trigger all tests.

 - Android tests:
-  - master branch using cordova-js from master
+  - platform, mobilespec and js  from master branch, plugins from dev branch (cordova-js is built and copied in)
-  - 3.0.x branch with the embedded cordova-js
+  - platform and mobilspec 3.0.x branch with the cordova-js embedded in the cordova-android repo, plugins from master

 - iOS tests:
-  - master branch using cordova-js from master
+  - platform, mobilespec and js  from master branch, plugins from dev branch (cordova-js is built and copied in)
-  - 3.0.x branch with the embedded cordova-js
+  - platform and mobilspec 3.0.x branch with the cordova-js embedded in the cordova-ios repo, plugins from master

 The tests use COHO and CLI for as much as possible to ensure that the developer tool chain is working.